 Choosing to bring a new canine companion into your life is an exciting but involved decision-making process, especially when deciding where to get one.
-You might have concerns about puppy mills or backyard breeders, and want to know how to steer clear of them.
-Perhaps you dont even know what these are and need more information.
+You might have concerns about 'puppy mills' or 'backyard breeders,' and want to know how to steer clear of them.
+Perhaps you don't even know what these are and need more information.

 Please visit our website for more information on this topic.